Women's suffrage: Hungary

 In Hungary, although it was already planned in 1818, the first occasion when women could vote was the elections held in January 1920.

+Iceland

+Iceland was under Danish rule until 1944.
+Icelandic women acquired full voting rights along with Danish women in 1915.

 Ireland

 From 1918, with the rest of the United Kingdom, women in Ireland could vote at age 30 with property qualifications or in university constituencies, while men could vote at age 21 with no qualification.
 From separation in 1922, the Irish Free State gave equal voting rights to men and women. ["All citizens of the Irish Free State (Saorstát Eireann) without distinction of sex, who have reached the age of twenty-one years and who comply with the provisions of the prevailing electoral laws, shall have the right to vote for members of Dáil Eireann, and to take part in the Referendum and Initiative."]
 Promises of equal rights from the Proclamation were embraced in the Constitution in 1922, the year Irish women achieved full voting rights.
 However, over the next ten years, laws were introduced that eliminated women's rights from serving on juries, working after marriage, and working in industry.
 The 1937 Constitution and Taoiseach Éamon de Valera’s conservative leadership further stripped women of their previously granted rights.
 As well, though the 1937 Constitution guarantees women the right to vote and to nationality and citizenship on an equal basis with men, it also contains a provision, Article 41.2, which states: